 Your adventure kicks off as soon as you touch down.

-When planning your trip to Avanos, it’s helpful to know the nearest airports and their distances from the town of Avanos.
+When planning your trip to Avanos, it’s helpful to know which airports are closest and how far they are from the town.

 Nevşehir Kapadokya Airport (NAV)

-- The travel Time is about 35-40 minutes by car
+- The travel time is about 35–45 minutes by car

 Kayseri Erkilet Airport (ASR)

-- The travel time is about 1 hour and 15 minutes by car
+- The travel time is about 1 hour to 1 hour 15 minutes by car

 This airport is larger and offers more frequent flights, including some international connections.
-It serves as a good alternative if flights to Nevşehir are not available.
+It is a good alternative if flights to Nevşehir are unavailable.

-Both airports offer car rental services, shuttle buses, and taxi options to Avanos.
+Both airports offer car rental, shuttle bus, and taxi services to Avanos.
 It’s recommended that you arrange transportation in advance to ensure a smooth journey.

 Fancy steering the wheel yourself?
 Road-tripping to Cappadocia is a blast!

-From Ankara, it’s roughly a 4-hour drive southeast, and from Istanbul, expect about a 7 to 8-hour drive.
+From Ankara, it’s roughly a 4-hour drive southeast, and from Istanbul, expect about 7 to 8 hours.
 Don’t forget to make a playlist!

-Once you hit the region, keep an eye out for signs to Avanos, which is just north of Göreme.
+Once you enter the region, keep an eye out for signs to Avanos, just north of Göreme.
 The scenery is stunning, with fairy chimneys and picturesque valleys lining your path.

-Okay, you’ve arrived in the region, and now you just need to zoom into Avanos itself.
+Okay, you’ve arrived in the region; now zoom in on Avanos itself.

-Or, if you prefer a bit more comfort and flexibility, like me, there are taxis available.
+Or, if you prefer a bit more comfort and flexibility, as I do, there are taxis available.
 We caught several and had zero issues finding one.
 They used the meter and dropped us off after we showed them on the map where we wanted to go.

 I tried to use Uber to go from my accommodation in Avanos to Uchisar Castle, but there was never a taxi available.
-The app works, but it seemed that no drivers were accepting my booking.
+The app works, but it seems no drivers are accepting my booking.
 So, instead, I used a regular yellow taxi.

 Move This Adventure To Your Inbox & Get An Instant Freebie